Mikaela-D/Digital-Rain-Project/_posts/2025-03-08-digital-rain.md

 ## Introduction

-People refer to cascading computer code as Digital Rain, which appeared on the Matrix movie screens.
+Digital Rain is the visual effect of vertically falling computer code [1], which appeared in the Matrix movies.
 Digital Rain has been used in numerous computer and video games and films since it was introduced and popularised by the now world-renowned "The Matrix" movie produced by Simon Whiteley and his wife.
 Digital Rain is a cascade of dropping lines of randomly combined characters simulating rain.

 When I started this project, I wanted to recreate the digital rain effect using modern C++.
 I explored methods to store arrays of random characters in vectors, which allowed me to efficiently process and print them as single strings.
-This approach optimises both space and time, significantly improving the efficiency of the rain effect generation.
 Also, I used ANSI escape codes for colour and cursor control, which made the rainfall effect more visually appealing by making the rainfall colourful and hiding or showing the cursor.

 ---